hackclub/hackclub/workshops/online-pong/README.md

 ## Part 3 - Pong Room Server Code

 Now, we have to start writing the `PongRoom.ts` file, that controls pong games from the server.
 Go ahead and create the empty file now.
-There are 6 things we need to do before we can finish writing the game client:
+There are 5 things we need to do before we can finish writing the game client:

-1. Add a mostly-empty `PongRoom` class with some blank methods, and set up the room.
+1. Add some setup code to the `PongRoom` `onCreate` method
 2. Add two game state schemas (a schema is kind of like a model of how variables will be stored): one schema class to hold each player's variables, like name and racket position, and one schema class to hold information about the game itself, like where the pong ball is.
 3. We have to add a method adds a user's name and id to the state when they join the game.
 4. We have to write a `startGame` function that resets the position of the pong ball and starts the game
 5. We have to add a listener callback to listen for messages from the client telling the server that the player moved their racket
-6. Finally, we have to import the `PongRoom` class into `index.ts`.

 It's a lot to do and it might get a little boring without any visible results.
 Unfortunately though, we have to write all this before we can continue writing the game itself!